MAnwarH/reversesalestaxcalc/CONTRIBUTING.md

 First off, thank you for considering contributing to the Reverse Sales Tax Calculator! 🎉

-Visit [reversesalestaxcalc.com](https://reversesalestaxcalc.com/) to see the live calculator in action.

 ## How Can I Contribute?

 ### 🐛 Reporting Bugs